decentraland/linker-server-authorizations/README.md

   ]
 }
 ```

+Notes:

-> NOTE: Make sure the Ethereum Address is all lower case
+* Make sure the Ethereum Address is all lower case
+* Make sure the json is valid syntax
+* Make sure the coordinate is format is ##,##